 Why do so many people skip their annual eye exam?
 We believe it’s because they don’t know what to expect.
 For this reason, we feel it’s important to outline the process so you can feel comfortable knowing there’s nothing to worry about.

 Upon your arrival, our receptionist will welcome you as a member of our practice.
 We will ask you to complete a few forms.
 If you prefer to complete them in advance in the comfort of your home, the forms may be found in the New Patient Center, or we can send them to you electronically prior to your appointment.
 This paperwork provides us with your health history and other information related to providing you with the best vision solutions.

 Below, we’ve also included a list of the most commonly asked questions about coming in for an eye exam.

 Why is my personal background important?

-Dr. Martin will review any current vision problems, your general health, as well as discuss your hobbies and lifestyle requirements to better tailor the examination to your needs.
+Dr. Martin and Dr. Meyers will review any current vision problems, your general health, as well as discuss your hobbies and lifestyle requirements to better tailor the examination to your needs.

 What can I expect from the overall exam?

 In addition to determining your prescription, or how well you see up close and far away, your eye examination will also check to make sure your eyes are healthy.
 Dr. Martin and Dr. Meyers will test your color vision, depth perception, as well as check for any early indicators of possible eye disorders, such as cataracts, retinal problems and glaucoma.
 Ultimately, the elements of your exam will be determined by the doctor.